justinAurand/ReactTicTacToe/README.md

+# Tic Tac Toe

+This is a React hack creating a working Tic Tac Toe game.
+It's mainly what can be found in the React tutorial [here](https://reactjs.org/tutorial/tutorial.html) plus some subjective improvements.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>